 When you think of Vietnam, you think of the war, the food (primarily Pho), straw hats, floating markets, and the Mekong Delta.
 But little did this traveler know, that I’ll find myself enjoying a beautiful sandy beach on the West Coast of Vietnam, on the island called Phu Quoc.
 Talk about a place you never want to leave, ok, maybe to visit Cambodia next door, just to get it off your list, haha!

 5 Best things about Phu Quoc:

-1. Round trip flight from Saigon for less than $50 (jetstar air).
-But who needs round trip, when you can just die there and be content.
+1. Round trip flight from Saigon for less than $50 (Jetstar air).
+But who needs a round trip, when you can just die there and be content.
 One way only $20!

 3. Sunsets.
-Grab your camera, a tripod (or don’t) and a cold brewski and feast your eyes on some over saturated golds and pinks as the sun gently makes it way down into an ocean’s cradle.
+Grab your camera, a tripod (or don’t) and a cold brewski and feast your eyes on some over-saturated golds and pinks as the sun gently makes its way down into an ocean’s cradle.

 4. $4 Massages – enough said.

 5. Stunning resorts for any budget.
-We stayed in a 3 person room with air con for $56 night, but the same resort can be as affordable as $15/night for a 2 sleeper with fan.
-Yes, our room was comfortable, but hey for $15 a night you can stay there longer or get more massages, curries, pho, souvenirs, beers, etc. No matter your style, budget or way of travel, you can always find an affordable or a luxurious option on Phu Quoc, I personally loved Nhat Lan (specifically for it’s night views and cozy hamocks).
+We stayed in a 3 person room with aircon for $56 night, but the same resort can be as affordable as $15/night for a 2 sleeper with a fan.
+Yes, our room was comfortable, but hey for $15 a night you can stay there longer or get more massages, curries, pho, souvenirs, beers, etc. No matter your style, budget, or way of travel, you can always find an affordable or a luxurious option on Phu Quoc, I personally loved Nhat Lan (specifically for its night views and cozy hammocks).